THE USES OF ART:

 APRIL 20 – JUNE 11, 2017

 During The Uses of Art program, SALT produced two major research-based exhibition projects.
 How did we get here was shown at SALT Beyoğlu and SALT Galata (2015), at SALT Ulus (2016), and as part of The 1980s.
 Today's Beginnings? at Van Abbemuseum, Eindhoven, the Netherlands (2016).
-One and the Many opened at SALT Galata in 2016, and is on view until April 4 at Çankaya Municipality Contemporary Arts Center, Ankara.
+One and the Many opened at SALT Galata in 2016, and recently took place at Çankaya Municipality Contemporary Arts Center, Ankara.
 SALT team collaborated on a range of inter-institutional development programs in archives, mediation and access, as well as L'Internationale Online and Glossary of Common Knowledge projects.
 SALT also sourced single-work presentations from the collections of the partner institutions.

 April 20 - June 11